Epsilon-regularity for Griffith almost-minimizers in any dimension under a separating condition: Introduction

 Finally let us mention some main differences with the work in \cite{l3,l2}.
 Firstly let us say that our paper is totally self-contained and no statement from \cite{l3,l2} has been directly used.
 Everything has been re-written with full details, sometimes quite differently and simplified, and we hope that the tools developed in here could be useful for other purposes.
 In addition, most of the time we had to adapt to the Griffith functional in a nontrivial manner some of the arguments used in \cite{l3,l2}.

 For instance, in the scalar case it is known that the Mumford-Shah minimizers have the ``uniform concentration'' property.
 Since the proof of that fact relies on the co-area formula, this is a difficult open question for Griffith minimizers, and prevents us to easily obtain semi-continuity behavior of the surface area for a sequence of Griffith minimizers.
-Since this was one of the key ingredient in the compactness argument in Lemma \ref{lem_compactness_minimality}, we have used a different strategy following the results of the first author in \cite{Lab}.
-Another difference comes in the proof of Proposition \ref{prop_decay_energy}, where we proceed differently in order to avoid competitors of the form $\chi(u_n)$, which is not convenient while dealing with the Griffith energy.
+Since this was one of the key ingredients in the compactness argument in Lemma \ref{lem_flatness}, we have used a different strategy following the results of the first author in \cite{Lab}.
+Another difference comes in the proof of Proposition \ref{prop_energy_decay}, where we proceed differently in order to avoid competitors of the form $\chi(u_n)$, which are not admissible when dealing with the Griffith energy.